Multimillionaire Family Tracks Spending for a Year: They Spent How Much?!?

 Education costs were for preschool and piano lessons.
 We recently added $15 a month for a subscription to a Spanish language teaching program for the family.
 Now that our younger boy has moved on directly to first grade, we are done paying for school for quite awhile.
 Thankfully, the public schools are quite good where we live.
 This next year, we should save about $2,500 in this category compared to last year.

 Next was $2,900 on gifts, which includes some small donations that we paid for directly.
 Note that this doesn’t include the bulk of our charitable giving, which comes from our Donor Advised Fund.
 This seems like a good time to remind you that half of this site’s revenue will be donated to charity.
-How much revenue is that?
-To find out, subscribe via e-mail to receive quarterly progress notes, including how this young blog has generated a five-figure sum in its first eight months.

 The rest of the spending (note I don’t call it a budget; budgets are not sexy) is not terribly exciting.
 We spend a little on the boys, on entertainment (including tickets to theater and NCAA football games), and very little on our poor little dog.
 Not included in that line item is the dog food we buy in bulk at Costco, which gets categorized as grocery, as does the tick and flea preventer and heartworm pills.
 We only “board” her with family and friends, and we have arranged a dog swap with friends of ours, so sometimes our dog has a playmate when our friends leave town.